jyq-lab/3dunet-models-tools-pytorch/README.md

-## PyTorch implementation of 3D U-Net
+## PyTorch implementation of 3D U-Net and its variants, as well as some modules
 <details>
   <summary>
     <strong>3D U-Net: Learning Dense Volumetric Segmentation from Sparse Annotation</strong>